Bhadran (director): Career

 He worked as the 8th Assistant Director for Hariharan in Rajahamsam under the banner of Supriya, the production house.
 Beginning with the film Rajahamsam, he assisted director Hariharan in 14 films, progressing from an apprentice to an associate director.

 The first film he directed was released in 1982.
 Ente Mohangal Poovaninju, starring Shankar, Mohanlal, Menaka, and Kala Ranjini.
 Bhadran's films drew inspiration from the lives of common people, blended with surrealism.
 In 1983 he released Changatham (Malayalam), starring Mammootty, Mohanlal, and Madhavi.
 At the time, Bhadran was focused on making 2-3 films per year.

 The film Idanazhiyil Oru Kaalocha (A Footstep in the Aisle), released in 1987, explores the idea of a teenage boy developing feelings for an older woman.
 The film stars Vineeth as the teenage protagonist and Karthika as the elderly lady who becomes the object of his affection.

 Iyer the Great, released in 1990, was a psychological thriller film directed by Bhadran, starring Mammootty and addressing a train accident in Peruman.

 Spadikam (Prism), released in 1995, was an action-drama film written and directed by Bhadran.
 The prism divides white light into a spectrum of seven vivid colors.
 The title symbolizes how people continuously adapt and manipulate situations for personal gain.
 The film was one of the highest-grossing films in Kerala in 1995 and collected around INR 8 Crores.
 It was also the longest-running film of 1995, winning the Kerala State Film Award for Best Actor and the Filmfare Award for Best Actor.
 Spadikam was Bhadran's most successful commercial film, gaining cult status in Kerala's film culture.

-In 2019, Bhadran announced that his next venture would be a film with Mohanlal,called Jonathan, marking their first collaboration.
+In 2019, Bhadran announced that his next venture would be a film with Mohanlal,called Joothan, marking their first collaboration.
 Also in 2019, when film director Biju J. Kattackal announced that he would make the sequel to the film Spadikam, Bhadran opposed it, and the project had to be shelved.